Merdoth/more-recipes/README.md

 - Start server with npm start
 - Start browser and direct to localhost:5001/

-System Requirements
+# System Requirements
 - 1. A working pc

 - 2. Node.js must be installed on pc

+- 3. Text Editor

-- 3. A browser
+- 4. A browser

-- 4. Internet
+- 5. Internet